 Internet TLD: .hu

-Religion: Hungary is a mostly Christian nation with many different denominations of Christianity making up 74.4% of the population.
-The largest minority religion is "none" at 14.5%.
+Hungary is a mostly Christian nation with many different denominations of Christianity making up 74.4 percent of the population.
+At the 2011 census, 39 percent of Hungarians reported that they were Catholic.
+The largest minority religion is "none" at 16.7 percent.

 Major Attractions in Hungary

-- Budapest is Hungary's top destination city.
+Budapest is Hungary's top destination city.
 This sprawling city maintains the regal look given to it towards the end of the 19th century.
-With plenty of restaurants, bars, museums, spas, and other attractions, Budapest never leaves visitors bored.
+With plenty of restaurants, bars, museums, spas, and other attractions, Budapest never leaves visitors without something to do.

 Hungary Travel Facts